 Overview

-The Etlworks Integrator is a modern, horizontally scalable web application that can be deployed to a single node (any VM, for example, EC2 instance or physical box) or to multiple nodes in a cluster behind a load balancer.
+Etlworks is a modern, vertically and horizontally scalable web application that can be deployed to a single node (any VM, for example, EC2 instance or physical box) or to multiple nodes in a cluster behind a load balancer.
 The infrastructure can be configured to have a fixed number of nodes or to scale up and down depending on the load.

 Deployment

-We are extremely flexible in providing a choice to our customers to run the Etlworks Integrator in any platform and operating system, cloud, and on-premise.
+We are very flexible in providing a choice to our customers to run Etlworks in any platform and operating system, cloud and on-premise.

 The following deployment options are available:

 - Shared cloud instances, owned, managed, and operated by Etlworks.
-Example:
+Our shared instances operate in two AWS regions:

-- Dedicated cloud instances, owned, managed, and operated by the customer but provisioned and upgraded by Etlworks.
+- Dedicated cloud instances which are owned, managed, and operated by the customer but provisioned and upgraded by Etlworks.
 We push updates from our centralized build server.
 Etlworks must have SSH access to the instance.

-- Dedicated cloud or on-premise instances, owned, managed, and operated by the customer when Etlworks doesn't have any access to the instance.
-Etlworks provides a fully automated installation script for Ubuntu 18.4 and up, Amazon Linux (1 and 2), and CentOS.
-The same script can be used to automatically update the instance to the latest version of the Etlworks Integrator.
+- Dedicated cloud or on-premise instances which are owned, managed, and operated by the customer when Etlworks has no access to the instance.
+Etlworks provides a fully automated installer for Ubuntu, Amazon Linux, CentOS, Red Hat, Windows Server, all editions of Windows 10 and Windows 11, and Docker.
+The same installer can be used to automatically update the instance to the latest version of Etlworks.

 In a multi-node setup, the ETL jobs are distributed between all active nodes in a symmetrical cluster.
 The load balancer chooses a node to run the job in by using one of the configurable load-balancing algorithms.
 The default is round-robin.